PotHix/pothix.github.com/content/posts/10phone.md

 You have to be patient with the oldie. 😅

-It works most of the time, but it's not very powerful for the current word.
+It works most of the time, but it's not very powerful for the current world.
 You have to do most things very slowly for it to catch up.

 I was mostly relying on the power saving feature of Android to avoid greedy apps to wake up and consume power quickly.
 By doing that, I could keep the phone on for more than half a day.
 The problem comes when I disable the power saving and **all** apps decide to do their thing at the same time.
-It usually takes a few minutes to the phone to be responsible again. 😅
+It usually takes a few minutes for the phone to be responsible again. 😅

 You have to learn to deal with "unresponsible apps".
 Most of the time, it's not a problem, it's just the hardware being too slow to respond.
 You have to tap "wait" instead of closing the apps.

-I used this phone during a trip to a different country.
+I used this phone during an international trip.
 It was a bit risky, but also an interesting experience.
 I just needed it to work for a few days, and it did not disappoint. :)

 ### For science